 "Knowing that you can make somebody else's day a little brighter...it's always a plus."

-Olive started fundraising for her local food pantry the Fritz, located inside the Goodman Community Center, when she was just 4 years old.
-Her mom is an artist, and helped her hatch "Olive's Annual Art Sale".
-They started with the iconic children's street-side money-maker, a lemonade stand.
+Olive started fundraising for her local food pantry, the Fritz (inside the Goodman Community Center), when she was just four years old.
+Her mom is an artist, and helped her hatch 'Olive's Annual Art Sale.'
+They started with the iconic children's street-side money-maker: a lemonade stand.
 They do sell lemonade and cupcakes, but they added ART.
 Olive makes paintings, ceramic pieces, and jewelry.
 Sometimes she even recruits her mom and friends to contribute work.
 The sale lasts all day, and all proceeds go straight towards the food pantry.